IWSLT/IWSLT.github.io/_pages/2021/conference.md

 ## Paper Submission

 Submissions should be scientific papers or shared task system description papers.
-All papers may consist of 4 to 8 pages of content with additional pages of references, formatted using the [ACL 2021 stylesheets](https://2021.aclweb.org/calls/papers/#paper-submission-and-templates){:target="_blank"} (*to come soon*).
+All papers may consist of 4 to 8 pages of content with additional pages of references, formatted using the [ACL-IJCNLP 2021 stylesheets](https://2021.aclweb.org/calls/papers/#paper-submission-and-templates){:target="_blank"} (*to come soon*).
 Upon acceptance, all papers will be given one (1) additional content page to address reviewers' comments.
 All papers should be submitted via [softconf](){:target="_blank"} (*submission link to come soon*).
-Accepted papers will be published in the ACL 2021 proceedings and will be presented at the IWSLT conference either orally or as a poster.
+Accepted papers will be published in the ACL-IJCNLP 2021 proceedings and will be presented at the IWSLT conference either orally or as a poster.

 **Note:**
 - Scientific papers must be anonymized for submission, while system description papers do not need to be.